forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 ## Menus

-Menus allow you content editors to manage your site's navigation and other types of menus easily.
+Menus allow your content editors to manage your site's navigation and other types of menus easily.

 ![](/uploads/2018/01/22.png)